 Describe the nature and length of the final product (e.g., academic paper, artistic product, research report, etc.) .)
 If this is connected to an internship, the work product of the independent study must be clearly described and related to coursework at a level expected for the independent course number given.

+For the pilot data science assessment, we will present a current draft of the assessment ( ~36 multiple choice questions) as well as reports from faculty and student interviews.
+With the dsbox package, we aim to finalize a set of updated tutorials and create publishable package website/documentation.

 Scheduled meetings and work expectations

 Provide information on frequency and length of meetings with instructor, and expected work commitments and/or timetables:

+Meetings will be once a week for 1 hour with Dr. Mine Çetinkaya-Rundel and some weeks with the multi-institution research group working on the project.
+The student will plan to work independently 8-12 hours a week on said projects; the distribution of time spent between tasks (1) and (2) will depend on the pace of the multi-institution research group.

 Grade to be based on